replicatedhq/replicated-field-labs/instruqt/delivering-as-an-appliance/01-specifying-the-cluster/assignment.md

 ```

 You'll notice there's an additional channel that doesn't have your release on
 it.
-That's an example of an additional channel you might want to add for
+That's an example of a release channel you could add when releasing your
+own application.
+Slackernews determined that some customere wanted "long-term
-"long-term support" releases, since some customers want to upgrade more slowly
-and get longer support guarantees.
+support" releases since they upgrade more slowly and wanted longer support
+guarantees for the versions they installed.